tomthe/socsim/docs/README.md

 Mortality rates are the most straight forward of the rates that Socsim uses.
 The example in Figure [\[fig:rateBlock\]](#fig:rateBlock) is typical.
-The event identifier is <span class="upright">`  `</span>, the “1” refers to the group, “M” to male and “single” is of course marital status.
+The event identifier is <span class="upright">`death`</span>, the “1” refers to the group, “M” to male and “single” is of course marital status.

 ## Marriage rates

 Marriage rates are specified with the event identifier of
-<span class="upright">`  `</span>, but it should be born in mind the
+<span class="upright">`marriage`</span>, but it should be born in mind
-event which these rates regulate is not really marriage but rather the commencement of a marriage search.
+the event which these rates regulate is not really marriage but rather the commencement of a marriage search.
 Since marriage requires two participants Socsim cannot simply execute a marriage when the event is scheduled.
 Marriage requires two participants and such it is very difficult to achieve arbitrarily specified marriage rates for both males